 Half the fun of a bike parade (besides riding through the balloon arch of course 🙂 ) is looking at all the decorate bikes.
 Especially if your bike parade is on the 4th of July, you'll love seeing all the red, white and blue adorn the bikes.
 It seriously makes for one festive morning.

-The sky is the limit for bike decorations, but here’s a few options:
+Wondering how to decorate bike for parade?
+The sky is the limit for bike decorations, but here's a few our favorite decoration ideas:

 - red, white, and blue crepe paper